Day and night, is it the same old, same old?

 You track the date with your cell phone

 Getting used to daylight 24/7 was easy.
 We never bothered installing shades and additional curtains to darken the bedroom.
 The 24/7 daylight is very energizing and you may be up at 2 am without even noticing.
-However, you will notice when it is about 7 pm as around that times the mosquitoes become more aggressive.
+However, you will notice when it is about 7 pm.
+Around that time, the mosquitoes of this cold dessert become more aggressive.

 When you take a staycation, no matter whether in summer or winter, you just stand up when you wake up and go to bed when you are fatigue.
 It doesn’t matter much.
 There is light 24/7 in summer, and it is dark most of the day in winter anyhow.
 There are stores in town open 24/7 except Christmas Day.
 All you need to do is keeping track of the date to come back to work on time.